On this page:

 Economic Activity at the Site

 As of December 2016, EPA had data on one on-site business.
 This business employed one person and generated an estimated $43,000 in annual sales revenue.
-For additional information click here.
+View additional information about redevelopment economics at Superfund sites.